-The first thing you need to consider is the type of microphone you’ll be pairing your pop filter with.
+You first need to consider the type of microphone you’ll be pairing your pop filter with.

-Pop filters come in a range of sizes, and if you don’t get one that completely covers the front of your microphone, some of those plosives could sneak past.
+Pop filters come in various sizes, and if you don’t get one that completely covers the front of your microphone, some of those plosives could sneak past.

 A pop filter that has a circumference of around 6-inches would be a good, universal option.
 This will also allow you to switch between microphones whenever necessary without worrying about your pop filter fitting well.

-It is also important to make sure that the pop filter you’re thinking of buying can be paired with your microphone.
+It is also essential to ensure that the pop filter you’re thinking of buying can be paired with your microphone.

-Some brands design their microphones to only be paired with accessories from the same brand, making finding an appropriate pop filter a little more difficult.
+Some brands design their microphones to only be paired with accessories from the same brand, making finding an appropriate pop filter a little more complicated.

-It would be best if you also thought about your microphone stand when you’re looking for a pop filter.
+It would be best to consider your microphone stand when looking for a pop filter.
 Attaching it securely is crucial.
 If the connection is too loose, the pop filter may begin sliding downwards during your recording.

-To prevent this from happening, look for a pop filter that has an adjustable grip.
-This won’t only help you create the strongest connection possible, but it will also allow you to use the pop filter with various microphone stands.
+To prevent this, look for a pop filter with an adjustable grip.
+This won’t only help you create the most substantial connection possible, but it will also allow you to use the pop filter with various microphone stands.

-Some adjustable grips also have an integrated rubber ring circling the inside of them.
-This is another great feature to look out for and will further help to ensure the pop filter is held firmly in place at all times.
+Some adjustable grips have an integrated rubber ring circling the inside.
+This is another excellent feature to look out for and will further help to ensure the pop filter is held firmly in place at all times.

 Pop filters work by pulling plosive sounds and breath noise out of the air before reaching the microphone.

-With this in mind, we would recommend choosing a pop filter that has at least two layers of plosive-protection.
+With this in mind, we recommend choosing a pop filter with at least two layers of plosive protection.

-If you have a podcast that welcomes a different guest each week, it’s a good idea to go for a three-layered pop filter as you’ll be dealing with a huge variety of vocal tones, accents, and pronunciations.
+If you have a podcast that welcomes a different guest each week, it’s a good idea to go for a three-layered pop filter, as you’ll be dealing with various vocal tones, accents, and pronunciations.

 The multiple layers of a pop filter aren’t only good for removing plosives and breath sounds, though.
-They can also act as protection against saliva particles building up inside your microphone.
+They can also protect against saliva particles building up inside your microphone.